Jun-Jie-Shi/HGA/README.md

 </div>

 For our paper PASSION accepted by ACM MM-2024 Oral, please refer to  [OpenReview](https://openreview.net/forum?id=jttrL7wHLC) or [ACM Digital Library](https://dl.acm.org/doi/abs/10.1145/3664647.3681543) and this extension version HGA is used for submission.
-The extension version HGA based on PASSION:
+The extension version HGA is based on PASSION:
 1. provide both 2D and 3D training code for MyoPS, MSSEG and BraTS datasets;
 2. rethink the uni-modal and multi-modal combination wise co-learning problem;
 3. combine conflict-free meta learning with our preference-aware self-distillation;